pg-support/supt-km/docs/2. Troubleshooting/Product-specific/BIAS FX 2 Desktop/BIAS FX 2 crashes or freezes at startup (Standalone or Plug-in).md

 # BIAS FX 2 crashes / freezes at startup (Standalone / Plug-in)
-### **Narrow down the issue**

--   Was the program running normally before?
-Was the system or the program updated, or was there any new program installed, before the issue occurs?

--   Does disabling the cloud service (Google Drive, One Drive, Dropbox, iCloud, etc) resolve the issue?

--   [Backup the presets](https://help.positivegrid.com/hc/en-us/articles/218315863-How-to-Backup-My-Presets-) and try reinstalling the program.
-Does it help?

--   Can the same issue be reproduced on another computer?

----
+> BIAS FX 2 freeze at launch in a black screen.

-### If the issue persists, ask the user to provide the following information
+## Ask the user to provide the following information:

--   Version of BIAS FX 2

-*Make sure both standalone and plugin are both up-to-date and at the same version

--   OS (Mac / Windows) and the OS version

--   Happening to both Standalone and plug-in versions, or only one of them?

-	-   If only plug-in is having the issue, what DAW is the user using?

-	-   Does the issue persist in another DAW?
-(We often recommend testing out [Reaper](https://www.reaper.fm/) because it’s free, available on both platforms, and can run various plug-in formats (AU, VST2, VST3).)

--   Collect the crash log for further verification.
-Below is the instruction we can offer the user.
+### 1 - Log

-Please download the support tool and follow the steps below to send us the files for verifying:
+Ask the user to download the support tool and follow the steps below to send us the files for verifying:
 [SupportTool v0.4.10](https://drive.google.com/file/d/1wdi7wcj9NUrRzNeKUWaaacBesu_fMrsj/view?usp/sharing)

 [Steps]

 <u>Windows</u>:
 * double-click "log_enable_win.bat" (For Win),
 * reproduce the issue again
 * double-click "collectinfo-win.bat" (For Win),